the-OmegaLabs/ppm-docs/docs/importing-launcher.md

 # Importing ppm launcher

 When you access this webpage, I understand that your python script or custom ppm frontend might be attempting to import the ppm launcher.
-Unfortunately, ppm launcher **cannot** manage system packages.
+Unfortunately, ppm launcher **cannot** manage system packages as a **module**.

 You should import **ppm modules** and implement package management instead of importing the ppm launcher.